zhkim216/phelix/README.md

-# Ligand-Conditioned Inverse Folding Model
+# Lullaby (Ligand-conditioned Caliby)

-Branch for developing ligand-conditioned inverse folding model with AlphaFold3 and allatom-design.
+Branch for developing Lullaby with alphafold3 and openstructure.

 Below are the instructions for setting up the codebase, container, and environment on Sherlock.